Basics

 - Meditation is a mind-body practice in which you focus your attention on something, such as an object, word, phrase, or breathing.
 This helps you to minimize distracting or stressful thoughts or feelings.

 - Physical therapy uses techniques such as heat, cold, exercise, massage, and manipulation.
-It can help to control pain, as well as condition muscles and restore strength.
+It can help to control pain, condition muscles and restore strength.

-- Teaching them coping skills, to be able to better deal with the stress that pain can cause
+- Teaching them coping skills to better deal with the stress that pain can cause

 - Addressing negative thoughts and emotions that can make pain worse